-6.1.2 Corrosive Waste
+4.1.2 Corrosive Waste

 Any waste that exhibits the characteristic of corrosivity is regulated as a hazardous waste.
-The regulations define this as any material with a pH of less than 2 or greater than 12.5, or any material which will corrode steel at a rate greater than 6 mm (0.25 in.) per year.
+The regulations define this as any material with a pH of less than 2 or greater than 12.5, or any material which will corrode steel at a rate greater than 6.35 mm (0.25 in.) per year.
 Wastes included in this category are solutions of strong acids and bases in concentrations greater than 0.01N.
 RCRA regulations permit spent corrosives to be neutralized by the generator.
 Neutralization must occur in a container compatible with the chemical(s) to be neutralized and must take place at the site where the wastes are generated.
 Note: Any precipitated material produced during neutralization must be collected and properly characterized prior to disposal.

-6.1.3 Reactive Waste
+4.1.3 Reactive Waste

-Disposal of waste that is shock sensitive, unstable, reacts violently with air or water, or generates H_2S or HCN in pH condition between 2 and 12.5 is regulated as a reactive waste.
+Disposal of waste that is shock sensitive, unstable, reacts violently with air or water, or generates $H_2S$ or HCN in pH condition between 2 and 12.5 is regulated as a reactive waste.
 With the exception of cyanide and sulfide solutions most reactive waste should only be disposed of with the assistance of explosives experts.
 The generation of these wastes must be avoided whenever possible.
 Some common chemicals that are classified as explosives include:

-Picric acid and other polynitroaromatics, in dry form Old ethers and other peroxide forming organics Peroxides, transition-metal salts Perchlorate salts Diazonium slats, when dry
+Picric acid and other polynitroaromatics, in dry form

-1Hydrogen Peroxide solutions are regulated as oxidizers only in concentrations greater than 8%.
+Old ethers and other peroxide forming organics

+Peroxides, transition-metal salts

+Perchlorate salts

+Diazonium slats, when dry

-Chlorite salts of metals, such as AgClO2 Azides, metal, nonmetal, and organic
+Chlorite salts of metals, such as AgClO2

+Azides, metal, nonmetal, and organic